Project (MSc Management with HR) MGT5358P

 By the end of this course students will be able to:

-1. Evaluate a business and management brief in order to assess and determine a strategic challenge as outlined by the company;
+■ Evaluate a business and management brief in order to assess and determine a strategic challenge as outlined by the organisation;

-3. Construct aims and objectives for a group business project that effectively address challenges drawn from a company briefing;
+■ Construct aims and objectives for a group business project that effectively address challenges drawn from a organisation brief;

-4. Critically review the literature relating to a specific area or issue and then apply academic knowledge from the program to formulate the solution of practical strategic challenges faced by a business;
+■ Critically engage with and review the literature relating to a specific area or issue to deepen understanding and support informed selection of the most appropriate ideas to combine with knowledge from the MSc programme so as to formulate solutions for the practical strategic challenges faced by a organisation;

-6. Formulate innovative solutions within the constraints set by the business brief;
+■ Formulate innovative solutions within the constraints set by the business brief

 Minimum Requirement for Award of Credits